Alain Berger (ice hockey): Playing career

 Originally developing with SC Bern in Switzerland, Berger played two seasons of major junior hockey in the Ontario Hockey League with the Oshawa Generals, but was not drafted by a National Hockey League club.
 On April 8, 2011, the Montreal Canadiens signed Berger as a free agent to three-year entry-level contract.

 Berger returned to play for SC Bern on December 11, 2012, after he was granted a release in the midst of his contract with the Canadiens.

 On January 20, 2017, Berger was suspended for two games and fined CHF 2,420 for a hit to the head of EHC Kloten's Lukas Stoop.

 On December 18, 2019, Berger agreed to an early two-year contract extension with SC Bern through the 2021–22 season.

 Personal

 Alain is married to famous Canadian social media personality Sara McKim, who goes by Zar Ann on social media.
-They remain happily married and have two children together.
+They are happily married and have two children together.